clach04/HTTP-Push/README.md

 # HTTP-Push

+Experimental builds available from https://github.com/clach04/pebble-http-push/releases

-Available from the Pebble AppStore https://apps.rebble.io/en_US/application/567af43af66b129c7200002b?section=watchapps Also see https://www.youtube.com/watch?v=BL3GRCVes80
+Latest upstream v4.3 available from the Pebble AppStore https://apps.rebble.io/en_US/application/567af43af66b129c7200002b?section=watchapps (NOTE source code for this is not available, latest upstream code available is v4.2).

+Also see https://www.youtube.com/watch?v=BL3GRCVes80

 Home automation extension for Classic Pebble and Pebble Time (Aplite, Basalt, and Chalk support).
 Customize HTTP Request on your phone and trigger the call from your Pebble Watch.